Malaya (newspaper)

-Malaya, originally named Ang Pahayagang Malaya (“The Free Newspaper” in Filipino), is a broadsheet newspaper in the Philippines, headquartered at Intramuros, Manila, and owned by People's Independent Media Inc. The newspaper is known for being one of the publications that fought against the presidency of Ferdinand Marcos.
+Malaya, originally named Ang Pahayagang Malaya ("The Free Newspaper" in Filipino), is a broadsheet newspaper in the Philippines, headquartered at Intramuros, Manila, and owned by People's Independent Media Inc. The newspaper is known for being one of the publications that fought against the presidency of Ferdinand Marcos.

 The newspaper also publishes a business section called the Malaya Business Insight which is placed before the actual Malaya.

 History

 Under Jose Burgos, Jr.

 The newspaper's name was derived from the Filipino word that means "free".
 In 1981, Malaya was founded by Jose Burgos, Jr. as a weekly, and later daily written in the Tagalog language.
-It eventually published its content into English in 1983 when President Ferdinand Marcos closed down WE Forum, a sister publication of Malaya.
+It eventually began publishing content in English language in 1983, when President Ferdinand Marcos closed down WE Forum, a sister publication of Malaya.
 It continued to fight the administration of Marcos during its last years in power.
 During the events that lead to Marcos' ouster, Malaya published one million copies daily, a feat never been done before in the history of newspaper publishing in the Philippines.

+Marcos dictatorship

+Among the journalists who wrote for Malaya during this time included Chuchay Fernandez, Joel Paredes, Chit Estella, Ellen Tordesillas, Rita Festin, Desiree Carlos, Joel Saracho, and Estelita "Esty" Juco.